 It’s that time again!
-While the kids may be rolling their eyes, crying about going school supply shopping or still wanting to stay up late, you have to get them ready for back to school with our without their enthusiasm.
+I know school is going to be very different this year with Covid-19, but our little darlings still need their hair done.
+Whether you are doing virtual school or sending kids to in-person learning, here is our wonderful post on natural hairstyles for the kiddos.
 School has already started for some and I’m already getting bombarded with back to school hairstyles ideas from my readers.
 I knew it was time to jump on the blog and share some insights into the best natural hairstyles for the babies.

 While throwing their hair in a ponytail is a quick fix, I wanted to share the most popular, easiest, hardest, most-rewarding and lovely natural hairstyles that are ideal for every little girl who’s mother is reading this post.
 Every hairstyle may not be for every child but this post will find several hairstyles for every little girl out there.
 Check out our top picks for back to school hairstyles your little darling is just itching to rock this school year!

 I LOVE me some Afro Puffs.
 On girls, women and even guys and I even had my daughter rock them when she was little.
 They are easy to install, cute as hell and a highly functioning back to school hairstyle for your little natural lovely.
 You can either use her own hair or add pieces to her hair to give her puffs volume too.